Holocaust Survivor Services

 Please donate to ensure that Cafe by the Bay can continue to provide enriching programs and support for all who need it.

-Conversation Circle and Survivor Speakers Bureau
+Conversation Circle and William J. Lowenberg Speakers Bureau

 Reparations and Financial Aid

-Through this new fund, survivors may be eligible for home care services provided by JFCS’ Seniors At Home program.
-Contact Seniors At Home intake department at 415-449-3700 to get more information.
+JFCS provides assistance with reparations applications to Holocaust survivors who may qualify for the Claims Conference Home Care Program.
+Through this program, survivors may be eligible for home care services provided by JFCS’ Seniors At Home program.
+Contact Seniors At Home at 415-449-3700 to get more information.

 ZRBG Pension